Exploring Non-Clinical Opportunities for Physicians

 Consulting

-Consulting provides an opportunity for physicians to offer their expertise to healthcare organizations, insurance companies, and other entities.
+Consulting offers physicians a way to exercise their expertise within healthcare organizations, insurance companies, and other institutions.
 Roles in this field include:

 • Healthcare Consultant